cpark99/what-to-eat-v2/README.md

 ### Motivation:
 ___
 One of the most frequently asked questions is: "What should we eat?"
-Far too much time is wasted on trying to answer this question, so I decided to make an app to speed up the process.
+Far too much time is wasted on trying to answer this, so I decided to make an app to speed up the process.

 ### Technologies Used:
 ___